xclemence/undo-redo-manager/README.md

 ### Tracking by Item

 Item Tracking is keep a snapshot of entity when an action occluded on it. and save it in tracking action.
 This method is the middle between data set and property.
 For this method we need methods to duplicate and restore entities states.
-Save Entities instead of Work, need less memory and is more efficient.
+Save Entities instead of World, need less memory and is more efficient.

-TO enhance performance, we can save items copies in cache, but the items cache is very complicate to manage specially to know when invalidate cache.
+To enhance performance, we can save items copies in cache, but the items cache is very complicate to manage specially to know when invalidate cache.

 ### Tracking Collection
 Property and item tracking managed only changes on internal states, they not track collection changed.